nulogy/packman-sloc/README.md

 # packman-sloc
 Count PackManager SLoC (Source Lines of Code)

+Make sure that you have installed the `cloc` command line tool.
+If you're on OS X and using Homebrew you can use the command:
+`brew install cloc`

 Start by using using `git` to get the correct version of PackManager source code into the `sloc` src directory.
 This directory is generated using the expression: `ENV['PACKMANGER_DIR']/sloc` so you may have to set an environment variable.